wesovilabs/exkorpion/README.md

 ## Overview

-Exkorpion wraps ExUnit and enhance their features providing developers with a BDD syntax
+  - Exkorpion wraps ExUnit and enhances their features providing developers with a BDD syntax.

+  - Exkorpion helps to write tests wasy-to-read.